HighnessAtharva/Blog/450 DSA Solutions.md

 # Function to insert a string into a Trie
 def insert(root, word, originalWord):

-    # start from the root node
     curr = root
     for c in word:
-        # create a new node if the path doesn't exist
         curr.child.setdefault(c, TrieNode())
-        # go to the next node
         curr = curr.child[c]

     # anagrams will end up at the same leaf node
     curr.words.append(originalWord)

-# A recursive function that traverses a Trie in preorder fashion and
-# prints all anagrams together
 def printAnagrams(root):

-    # base case
     if root is None:
         return